EverydayHealthLogo

 Who is Dr. Dreyer, Nephrologist in Orlando, FL?

-Dr. Paul Dreyer, MD is a Nephrologist, who primarily practices in Orlando, FL with 2 additional practice locations.
-He is board certified by the American Board of Internal Medicine.
+Dr. Paul Dreyer, MD is a Nephrologist, who primarily practices in Orlando, FL.
+He is board certified.
 Dr. Dreyer graduated from University of Illinois College of Medicine and completed his residency at Univ Of Mi Hosps & Hlth Ctrs, Nephrology; Osf St Francis Med Ctr, Internal Medicine.
 Dr. Dreyer is fluent in English and Spanish, and is currently seeing new patients.
 Dr. Dreyer’s practice accepts Medicaid, Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Dreyer’s office at (407) 894-4693.

 Where did Dr. Dreyer go to medical school and complete their residency?